larryhastings/big/README.md

 The empty string in the output of `str.split` represents the fact that there were two adjacent separators.
-If `str.split` didn't add that empty string, so that the output looked like this:
+If `str.split` didn't add that empty string, the output would look like this:

 ```Python
     ['1', '2', '3']
 ```

-it'd be indistinguishable from splitting the same string but *without* two separators in a row:
+But then it'd be indistinguishable from splitting the same string *without* two separators in a row:

 ```Python